 6. Purge Expired Food

-Check your fridge or pantry — in 15 minutes, you can toss old condiments, stale snacks, and empty boxes.
+Look in your refrigerator or pantry.
+In 15 minutes you can throw out old mustard, stale crackers and empty cereal boxes.

 7. Nightstand Reset

-Clear away books you’ve finished, empty glasses, and random hair ties.
+Pick up all the books you’ve read, empty glasses, hair ties.
 Keep only what you actually use nightly.

 8. Quick Closet Sweep